ChangrongLi8858/Lab5/README.md

    yes
    It is a small, logic-driven feature that is well-suited for unit testing to verify its behavior.

+## GitHub Pages Sites
-Link to expose.html:
+- Link to expose.html: https://lab5-lcr-zxw.github.io/Lab5/expose.html
-Link to explore.html:
+- Link to explore.html: https://lab5-lcr-zxw.github.io/Lab5/explore.html